 Both times we traveled to Sandals Grande Antigua were in March and April.
 We had fabulous weather each time.
 The island breeze was always blowing and the sun was out the majority of the time.
 If you are looking to visit, I highly recommend traveling during the spring season.

 Sandals Grande Antigua has the most live entertainment offerings we’ve seen so far.
 Nightly dance lessons, live music from local bands, talent shows, chocolate parties, karaoke and more!
 Even our shy selves got out on the dance floor and learned a few moves to Reggae music.
 Often, there were multiple events happening across the resort at the same time.

 8. Come Back Soon Event

-The Come Back Soon Event was the most formal at this location.
+The Come Back Soon Event was the most formal event at this Caribbean beach resort.
 The awards ceremony was held at the poolside piazza and dinner was served right beside the pool.
 It was a gorgeous evening to have dinner under the stars.

 9. Best Breakfast Views

 Sandals Antigua still has our favorite breakfast spot.
 Bayside Restaurant is located on the beach!
 It’s open-air seating, which means you do have the occasional bird or two that wants to drink your coffee. ha ha!
 Tip: Plan to arrive 10 to 15 minutes before the restaurant opens to nab a beach side table.
 There will be others doing the same thing.
 We actually made a few friends this way.
 We all had something in common: early risers who enjoy eating breakfast on the beach!

 10. Beautiful Island Tours